Slider2732/ESP-909/README.md

 Reset button (GND and RST) Surprisingly handy during a session <br>
 MIDI Out - Tempo/Start/Stop <br>
 MIDI PPQN change, for devices with different clock timings. <br> Also, the drum pads allow playing nearly an octave of notes on a connected device.
-Handy for things with no keyboard.
+Handy for things with no keyboard. <br>
 81% prog memory used - other old skool drumkits are intended to be able to be used in a future update <br>

 Fritzing or similar schematic to be uploaded. <br>